• Facebook

 But, I promise, once it gets combined with the other ingredients, it just takes on a nice, salty, mellow taste that can’t be replicated by anything else.
 I’ve even found myself adding more at the end of my recipes just to kick up that salty, nutty flavor that it gives just teeny bit more.
 Give it a go – I promise you won’t be disappointed.

-Mingling along with the saltiness of the fish sauce comes the bright, citrus flavor – And, we’re not just talking a tiny bit of citrus… We’re hitting this recipe with lime juice, lemon juice and lemongrass.
-Lots and lots of great flavor and acidity that plays really well with those sweet and salty flavors going on in this Thai larb salad.
+Mingling along with the saltiness of the fish sauce in this dish comes the bright, citrus flavor.
+And, we’re not just talking a tiny bit of citrus… We’re hitting this recipe with lime juice, lemon juice and lemongrass.
+Lots and lots of great flavor and acidity that plays really well with those sweet and salty flavors going on in these Thai larb lettuce wraps.

 This Thai-inspired meal is healthy, quick to make, and totally tasty.
 And while it may not be truly authentic, it’s on regular repeat for weekday cooking at our house, and the leftovers make a great lunch the next day too.